C Ichikosucho Ukulele Scale

 Related Scales

 The C Ichikosucho scale contains 8 notes (C, D, E, F, Gb, G, A, B).
-Use the interactive fretboard above to explore this scale on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Ukulele with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for C Ichikosucho